Conditions for Manuscript Submission

-3. it has not been previously published nor under consideration elsewhere;
+- It has not been previously published nor under consideration elsewhere;

-4. it is prepared in accordance with the instructions for authors.
+- It is prepared in accordance with the instructions for authors.

 Type of Manuscripts

 All submitted articles must be written in English.
 Both British and American spellings are accepted, as long as one spelling is used consistently throughout the text.
-Authors whose native language is not English are strongly advised to assure the grammatical correctness of their paper prior to submission.
+Authors whose native language is not English are strongly advised to ensure the grammatical correctness of their paper prior to submission.
 Papers with serious deficiencies in English may be returned without review.

-In the first two cases a certificate or confirmation by the author confirming the performance of English editing servicer must be provided to the Editorial Office.
-Should the author opt for Cogitatio’s English editing service, the task will be performed immediately after receiving the copy-edited file from the authors.
-Cogitatio’s English editing charge is €200 for articles, reviews and short notes, and €100 for Book Reviews, Commentaries and Editorials (plus VAT if applicable).
+In the first two cases, a certificate or written statement confirming that the manuscript has been proofread by a proficient speaker must be provided to the Editorial Office.
+Should the author opt for our English editing service, the task will be performed immediately after receiving the finalized manuscript from the authors.
+Our English editing charges are as follows:

 Structure of the Manuscript